-We currently have 10 members, and are always keen to hear from you if you're 16-25 years of age, have been a client of our service, and have an interest in promoting mental health and well being in the Hobart community.
+We are always keen to hear from you if you're 16-25 years of age, have been a client of our service, and/or have an interest in promoting mental health and wellbeing in the Hobart community.

-We offer training opportunities for our Youth Reference Group members such as certification in Mental Health First Aid and Save a Mate Training.
+- We offer training opportunities for our Youth Reference Group members such as certification in Youth Mental Health First Aid.

-If you would like to learn more about the group or the application process to become a member please contact Kirsty, our Community Health Educator on 6231 2927 or email
+If you would like to learn more about the group or the application process to become a member please contact Shelagh, our Community Health Educator on 6231 2927 or email.

 Working collaboratively with schools and community groups to promote mental health awareness, resilience and early help seeking is a priority for the team at headspace Hobart.